Lirzh/Music/README-en.md

 ------

-###### Abandoned Project
+###### Resurrected Project

-Unable to resolve the issue of playback progress, automatic next song, and display of the progress bar, etc.
+Solved the issue with the playback progress, it can now automatically play the next song and display a progress bar.